 Thought each one of us will grant personal values to the objects we carry, mass production seems to cloud that background story.

-If you think that there is more people with the same item, or that even you could go and buy a new one it you lose it… then, there is no real reason to have such strong connection to that specific object anymore.
+If you think that there are more people with the same item, or that even you could go and buy a new one if you lost it… then, there is no real reason to have such strong connection to that specific object anymore.

-Certainly the value is on the story behind it and not in the object itself, but the fact that there are exact replicas of it, with different stories from different people, doesn’t help.
+Certainly, the value is the story behind it and not in the object itself, but the fact that there are exact replicas of it, with different stories from different people, doesn’t help.

 They become triggers.
 Memories blurry over time, they are not sharp images anymore, but these items trigger the emotion underneath the memory, keeping it alive.

 Haunted by their past, with your memories trapped within, they become mementos of another time.